Kentucky Derby Festival: Races

 A number of races take place in the festival.
-The Kentucky Derby Festival miniMarathon and Marathon occur the Saturday before the Kentucky Derby; USA Track and Field named the miniMarathon among the nation's top 50 races.
+The Kentucky Derby Festival miniMarathon and Marathon occur the Saturday before the Kentucky Derby.
 The mini has been held since 1974.
+The marathon route passes by many Louisville landmarks downtown and goes directly through Churchill Downs and Iroquois Park.

 That same Saturday is typically also when the Great Balloon Race is held, the culmination of the hot air balloon-themed BalloonFest.

-Recognition is given to Louisville's restaurant employees with the Run for the Rosé, where waiters and waitresses run an obstacle course while carrying trays of glasses filled with White Zinfandel Wine.
-Servers finishing with the best time and most wine remaining in the glasses win prizes.
+Recognition is given to Louisville's restaurant employees with the Run for the Rosé, where waiters and waitresses run an obstacle course while carrying trays of glasses filled with wine.

 For the annual bed races, businesses create themed mobile beds that are paraded before being race on an indoor track with costumed employees.
 The Great Steamboat Race usually takes place in the week before Derby, where the Belle of Louisville typically takes on at least one challenger.

-Miscellenous
+Miscellaneous

 Since 1997, a spelling bee has been held for the festival.